Introduction

 The Elasticsearch Collective Insights python script is available as an attachment to this support article.

-Once package has been provided and downloaded to the machine where installation will be ran the following steps can be taken to configure and run the script for the first time.
+Once the package has been provided and downloaded to the machine where the installation will run, use the following instructions to configure and run the script for the first time.

 Before running the script, inspect config/settings.ini and adjust the parameters as needed.
 You may opt to store client credentials/secrets as environment variables instead of passing them as parameters to the script.
 If you choose to do so, you will need to set the following environment variables: